verida/blockchain-contracts/VDA-XP-Reward/README.md

 8. Only the contract owner can change the XP to VDA conversion rate
 9. Any unclaimed VDA will be included in the next month reward pool
 10. Each proof can only be used once
+11. If a uniqueId is specified, it can only be claimed once for a given combination of typeId and uniqueId

 __*Reference*__